ksubramanyeshwara/docker/08-docker-networking/README.md

 - The default network driver in Docker.
 If you run a container without specifying a network, it connects to this bridge.
 - Containers on the same bridge network can communicate with each other.
 - It creates an internal private network for containers to communicate with each other.
+- All containers can talk to each other using IP addresses, not by container name.
+No DNS.
+- Port mapping needed.
+Use `-p` flag.

 ### Host Network

 - Container uses host networking directly.
 - Removes network isolation between the container and the Docker host.
+No isolation.
+- No port mapping needed
+- No DNS needed.
+- It is an insecure network because it exposes the container to the host network.

 ### Custom Bridge